JamesAMoore/PortfolioProjects/README.md

-This repository is used for all of my Data analyst portfolio work.
+This repository is used for SQL and Excel projects.
+Visualization projects can be found at [Tableau](https://public.tableau.com/app/profile/james.moore2102)